Global Performance Guarantees for Neural Network Models of AC Power Flow: Introduction

 In the field of power systems, the AC power flow equations are foundationally important for any problem related to network optimization, dynamics, or control.
 Given ML's ability to efficiently learn complex relationships in high dimensional spaces, the problem of learning surrogate power flow mappings has become a very relevant research direction in recent years.
 Researchers from RTE utilized graph neural networks to quickly estimate network power flow solutions~\cite{donon2020neural}; they also exploited guided dropout in~\cite{2018arXivDonnot} to predict power flow solutions across exhaustive N-1 and N-2 contingencies.
 The bilinear nature of power flow was exploited in~\cite{hu2020physics} to train a NN which generalizes effectively.
 Authors in~\cite{Kody:2021} learned a piecewise linear power flow mapping which was then embedded in the AC unit commitment (UC) problem.
 On top of these works sits a mountain of emerging research which uses ML to solve or estimate \textit{optimal} power flow (OPF) type problems~\cite{Zamzam:2020,Hasan:2020,NELLIKKATH2022108412, Ilgiz_IREP}.
 Rigorously verifying NN performance is a relevant problem for any of the works listed in this paragraph.

-Therefore, in this paper, we seek to verify the performance of a NN which has learned power flow physics.
-We expect that such a work can constitute the cornerstone for the verification of a wide family of ML algorithms, e.g., ones that aim to predict the power system state (i.e., state estimation) or determine control set-points.
-We verify performance by comparing the NN output directly to the ground-truth power flow (${\rm pf}$) equations and determining the maximum error: $\max_x\{{\rm pf}(x)-{\rm NN}(x)\}$.
+In this paper, we seek to verify the performance of a NN which has learned power flow physics.
+We expect that this contribution can be the cornerstone for the verification of a wide family of ML algorithms, e.g., ones that predict power system states or determine control set-points.
+Similar to the MIQP posed in~\cite{eydenberg4245628physics}, we verify performance by comparing the NN output directly to the ground-truth power flow (${\rm pf}$) equations and determining the maximum error: $\max_x\{{\rm pf}(x)-{\rm NN}(x)\}$.
 Thus, in the verification problem, we exploit the fact that we have direct access to the physics that the ML model is attempting to learn.
+While advancing quickly, state-of-the-art verification methods from the ML community~\cite{brix2023fourth} cannot be directly applied to this problem for three primary reasons. \begin{itemize}

+\item First, verification problems which include quadratic or bilinear nonconvexities (e.g., from power flow) tend to be ``incomplete" verification problems.
+That is, most state-of-the-art solvers~\cite{Wang:2021} cannot provide conclusive verification decisions on such problems if the bound propagation routines are inconclusive.

-In contrast, state-of-the-art verification methods from~\cite{Bak:2021} cannot be directly applied to this problem for two reasons.
-First, the non-convex power flow equations show up in the optimization formulation, thus requiring special consideration.
-Second, we seek to verify NN performance across the global set of inputs (i.e., any set of feasible network loadings).
-Many of the methods participating in~\cite{Bak:2021} are designed around the adversarial robustness problem, where inputs are perturbed by a very small epsilon.
-In this case, norm bound propagation approaches (which $\alpha,\beta$-CROWN is built on) are very successful.
-However, verifying the model across the full input range (which we seek to do, in order to provide global performance guarantees to system operators) requires a more general error tightening approach.
+\item Second, we seek to verify NN performance across a global set of inputs (i.e., any set of feasible network loadings).
+Many of the methods participating in~\cite{brix2023fourth} are designed around the adversarial robustness problem, where inputs are perturbed by a very small epsilon.
+In that case, norm bound propagation approaches (which $\alpha,\beta$-CROWN is built on) are very successful.
+However, verifying a model across the full input range (which we seek to do, in order to provide global performance guarantees to system operators) requires a more general error tightening approach.